What is QRC (Query – Request – Complaint) in Customer Experience (CX) / Customer Service Language?

 Support Emails can be converted into “Service Requests” by configuring the inbound email settings in the admin panel.
 Once emails are converted to Service Requests, they can be manually categorized to Queries, Requests, and Complaints.
 These QRC Issues are allocated to the corresponding service teams.

 Once the Service Request is created with any of these activities, users can capture the status of the Service Requests and the system can send templated emails like intimation, reminder and escalation emails daily to respective departments depending upon the TAT(Turn Around Time) of respective request or query.

 SugarBPM component (What is SugarBPM) can be extensively used to create these workflows for automating the intimation process and escalation process.

 The default Reports and Dashboards help in visually representing the QRC metrics to the management and the individual performance monitoring – read this article.

 A comprehensive QRC system is essential for delivering a quality customer experience in the insurance sector or any financial sector companies.

-Bhea has implemented the SugarCRM Enterprise edition for an insurance customer building the features of insurance crm.
-Insurance companies and Banking companies can improve their customer service by implementing customer support automation software like SugarCRM.
+Bhea has implemented the SugarCRM Enterprise edition for an insurance customer, by building the features of an Insurance CRM.
+Insurance and Banking sector companies can improve their customer services by implementing customer support automation software like SugarCRM.